Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 🌍 From a Published Elephant Study to ECCB 2026

-[!IMPORTANT]This human–elephant project is the published foundation of the broader mammalian TP53 programme accepted for poster presentation at ECCB 2026, the 25th European Conference on Computational Biology, in Geneva, Switzerland, from 31 August to 4 September 2026.
-Ms. Ritika Rajendra Rawat is the first and presenting author.
+[!IMPORTANT]This focused human–elephant project is the published foundation of a broader mammalian TP53 research programme selected for poster presentation at ECCB 2026, the 25th European Conference on Computational Biology, in Geneva, Switzerland, from 31 August to 4 September 2026.
+Ms. Ritika Rajendra Rawat is the first and presenting author of the expanded study.

 <div align="center">